Portal Natural Sciences

 Useful information perfect for a coffee break – join our Coffee Lectures

-All lectures are now available as pdf and screencasts online:
+All lectures are now available online as pdf and/or videos on this page.

 Get your Coffee Lectures on demand

-Do you already know our new service?
-Book your personal, customized Coffee Lecture on demand:
+Do you already know this service?
+Book your personal, customized Coffee Lecture on demand, for example for your next group meeting: Coffee & Bit(e)s (pdf)

 Previous Lectures